 What To Serve Shirazi Salad With?

-Extremely versatile, this salad makes a perfect side dish for just about anything.
+Extremely versatile, this salad makes a great side dish to just about any main course.
 We particularly like it with BBQ foods such as BBQ Pork Fillet or Lamb Shashlik, but it is also amazing with a simple cheese toastie or as a healthy side to pizza.
 Other recipes that Shirazi salad is perfect with include:

 Other Delicious Salad Recipes